 In May 2015, the CPSC fined an office supply retailer $3.4 million for failing to report defects in two office chairs that caused 39 injuries.
 The CPSC can issue civil and criminal penalties for any seller that knowingly puts people at risk.
 In many cases, the CPSC has filed criminal charges against businesses that manufactured or sold products known to be harmful to children and infants.

 Even though federal laws exist that are supposed to protect consumers, faulty products still cause a great deal of harm in U.S. households.

 If you or someone you love has been injured due to a defective product, you may be entitled to compensation.
-Call our Tennessee Product Liability Lawyers today for a free consultation: (931) 962-1044.
+Call an experienced Product Liability Lawyer today for a free consultation: (931) 962-1044.

 Defining Product Liability in Tennessee and Alabama